 What if I don’t have a printer at home to print the Food Handler Card Certificate?

 If you don’t have access to a computer with a printer, you can still take the training online and, once you have passed the test, we can mail a printed copy of your Food Handler Training Certificate for an additional fee of $5.

 How long is my certificate valid for?

 Once issued, your certificate will be valid for 2 years in the state of Texas.
 However, your local jurisdiction may require you to renew it sooner in order to meet local ordinance requirements.
 Please make sure you contact them for further instructions after you have completed the course.

 I work for multiple establishments.
-Do I need a Texas Food Handlers Certificate for each one of them?
+Do I need a Texas Food Handler Card Certificate for each one of them?